Visit By Air/By Road

 - At the roundabout take the 2nd exit, straight across, onto the B1010 Burnham Road.

 - Take the first right, Marlpits Road, towards Cock Clarks and Cold Norton.
+There is a ECC Brown sign advertising us on the right.

 - At the crossroads, go straight on.
 This is now Hackmans Lane.